Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

 1. Construct the encryption header.
 2. Prepare the payload message.
-3. Construct a salmon magic-envelope.
+3. Construct a Diaspora salmon magic-envelope.

 #### Constructing the encryption header